-G. Disaster Recovery Plan
+Disaster Recovery Plan

-Disaster recovery for the Rhode Island Continuum of Care HMIS will be led by the RIHMIS Vendor with support from HMIS Participating Agencies.
+Disaster recovery for the RI CoC HMIS will be led by the RIHMIS Vendor with support from HMIS Participating Agencies.
 The HMIS System Administrator must be familiar with the disaster recovery plan set in place by the HMIS software vendor.